 After a good nights sleep, Mags and I shopped for some Tailgate supplies and grabbed some sunscreen and bottled water.
 The forecast had called for Rain all weekend and it turned out sunny and 90.
 This was great for game day, but not so good from a packing perspective.
 The clothes I packed were a little heavier than I would have liked for our very warm visit.
 That will be the last time I bank on the weather report for packing.
 I would have taken shorts and sunscreen instead of rain ponchos and sweatshirts.
 But we made do.

-Mason was a great host getting us warm Shipley Do-Nuts and Starbucks for breakfast.
+My son was a great host getting us warm Shipley Do-Nuts and Starbucks for breakfast.
 He had to prepare for the game so he dropped us off nearby before heading into work.
-Maggie and I had plenty of time to explore the campus before finding our way to the stadium.
+My daughter and I had plenty of time to explore the campus before finding our way to the stadium.
 Texas A&M and Kyle Field are pretty impressive.

 We got to the site where the families from the production team set up their tailgate for all the home games.
 It is like a little island in an area that is away from the main tailgaters.
 Kind of a neat spot really.
 They are always so welcoming when we come.
 We sat up our camp chairs and visited with the gang for a bit.

 Monday morning was time to pack up our stuff and head back to Dallas.
 We were on a pretty easy time schedule, so their was no urgency to get to the airport.
-Maggie and I decided to stop for Kolaches at the Czech Stop near Waco.
+My daughter and I decided to stop for Kolaches at the Czech Stop near Waco.

 Kolaches are Czech-born, Texas-favorite soft rolls with a satisfyingly sunken patch of filling.
 The Czech Stop has a ton of different fillings to choose from.